New year, new California laws: Here are a few that go into effect Jan. 1

 Senate Bill 1472: Ryan's Law expands the criteria for “gross negligence” as it relates to vehicular manslaughter.

-Drivers involved in street racing, excessive speeding, or speeding over 100 miles per hour which results in a fatality can now be charged with vehicular manslaughter with gross negligence.
+Drivers involved in street racing, excessive speeding, or speeding over 100 miles per hour that results in a death can now be charged with vehicular manslaughter with gross negligence.
 Ryan's Law also imposes a state-mandated local program.

 The bill is named after Ryan Koeppel, a man struck and killed by a repeat reckless driver.